iamdtang/skaterdav85.github.io/_posts/2016-03-12-promises-and-closure-actions-in-ember.md

 layout: post
 title: Promises and Closure Actions in Ember
 date: 2016-03-12
-description: TL;DR - If both resolve and rejection handlers are executing unintentionally, you might be forgetting to throw after you catch.
+description: TL;DR - If both resolve and rejection handlers are executing unintentionally, you might be forgetting to throw after you catch in the promise chain.
 keywords: ember, promises, RSVP, closure actions, catch, error, reject, throw, both resolve and reject are executing, Promises/A+, RSVP vs jQuery promises
 ---